-Risk comes down to your goals and what you’re comfortable with.
-Taking lots of risks can give you access to higher returns, but with larger odds of losing your investment—especially in the short term.
-Taking very little risk means you are less likely to lose your investment, but you’re also less likely to get higher returns down the track.
+Risk comes down to your goals, personal situation, and what you’re comfortable with.
+Taking on more risk can give you access to higher returns but with larger odds of losing the money you started with—especially in the short term.
+Taking on less risk means you’re less likely to lose the money you’ve invested, but you’re also less likely to get higher returns down the track.

-You might end up somewhere in the middle.
-Exactly how much risk you take, and how you manage it, is ultimately up to you.
+As a result, you might end up somewhere in the middle.
+Exactly how much risk you take, and how you manage it, is up to you.
 But just remember that it’s not an all-or-nothing deal.
-You can “have it all” by taking some risk and managing it by diversifying and staying in for the long haul.
-We think that’s pretty cool.
+You can aim to ‘have it all’ by taking some risk, managing it by diversifying, and being in it for the long haul.

 Ok, now for the legal bit

 Investing involves risk.
 You aren’t guaranteed to make money, and you might lose the money you start with.
 We don’t provide personalised advice or recommendations.
 Any information we provide is general only and current at the time written.
 You should consider seeking independent legal, financial, taxation or other advice when considering whether an investment is appropriate for your objectives, financial situation or needs.